The Borneo Project throughout the years

 The Borneo Project continues to support communities fighting the dams.
 Joe and Jettie travel to the UK to meet with allies and film interviews for the film series.
 Jettie travels to Sarawak to meet with local community organizers and international organizations involved in the dams campaign.
 She returns in October with Amanda and Joe for WISER: World Indigenous Summit on Environment and Rivers, hosted by SAVE Rivers and organized by SAVE Rivers, The Borneo Project, Bruno Manser Fund, JOAS, and BRIMAS.
-WISER bring indigenous leaders fighting dams from around the world to Sarawak to collaborate and network.
+WISER brings Indigenous leaders fighting dams from around the world to Sarawak to collaborate and network.

-Commerce or Corruption?, the second film in the “Damming Our Future” film series is released in May, highlighting the real reason the government wants to build the dams: personal financial gain.
+Commerce or Corruption?, the second film in the “Damming Our Future” film series, is released in May, highlighting the real reason the government wants to build the dams: personal financial gain.
 Broken Promises, which tells the story of forced evictions from dams, is released in July.

-In March the government of Sarawak withdraws their claim over the land earmarked for the Baram Dam, a monumental victory for human rights and the environment.
+In March the government of Sarawak withdraws its claim over the land earmarked for the Baram Dam, a monumental victory for human rights and the environment.
 The blockades, however, continue as communities are wary of the government’s decision and worry plans to build the dam will resurface.